crocket77/react-portfolio/README.md

 Next, modify the package.json file to include the homepage property at the top.
 This is where the website will be deployed.
 Use your GitHub username in place of the <username> placeholder, and repository in place of <repository>:
 "homepage": "http://<username>.github.io/<repostiory>",

+Now add the following code to the scripts property:
+"predeploy": "npm run build",
+"deploy": "gh-pages -d build

+save, add, commit, and push your work to GitHub
+Then at the command-line prompt, type the following command to deploy the site: npm run deploy